 Q: Do investors care about staging when buying in Rancho Mission Viejo?

-A: Investors place less value on staging than owner-occupant buyers.
-Cleanliness, condition clarity, and functional layout matter more than emotional presentation.
+A: Investors place far less value on staging than owner-occupants.
+Cleanliness, condition clarity, and functional layout matter more because investors evaluate a home as an income asset, not a personal residence.

 Example:

-A clean, vacant home often outperforms a heavily staged property for investor buyers.
+A clean, vacant three-bedroom in Esencia with documented system ages outperforms a heavily staged property for investor buyers who need data transparency for return projections.

 Takeaway:

-Q: Will investors compete with families for Rancho Mission Viejo homes?
+Q: Will investors compete with families for the same Rancho Mission Viejo homes?

 Example: